By Mark Henderson and Rachel Preston Prinz

 a large geographic scale and follows a valley offset on the northeast side of

-the Gunnison River and is consistent with river
+the Gunnison River

 Summary of District.